downvoteit/spring-mocks/README.md

 - Create a simple REST API web application with Spring Boot and PostgreSQL
 - Apply JUnit, Mockito and RestAssured in testing
+- Apply Database migration using Flyway
+- Initiate containerization and upload onto a remote Docker registry with Google Jib

 ## Learning resources